Boston Red Sox minor league players: Justin Gonzales

+Gonzales played 2025 with the Florida Complex League Red Sox, Salem Red Sox and Greenville Drive and started 2026 with Greenville.
+He was promoted to the Portland Sea Dogs on August 17 of that year, having slashed .271/.391/.463 with 17 home runs and 58 RBI in 89 games with Greenville.

 Nathan Hickey

 Nathaniel Thomas Hickey (born November 23, 1999) is an American professional baseball catcher in the Boston Red Sox organization.

 Hickey attended the Providence School in Jacksonville, Florida and played college baseball at the University of Florida.
-He was drafted by the Boston Red Sox in the fifth round of the 2021 Major League Baseball Draft.
+He was drafted by the Boston Red Sox in the fifth round of the 2021 Major League Baseball draft.

 Hickey spent his first professional season with Florida Complex League Red Sox and the Salem Red Sox.
 He started 2022 with Salem before being promoted to the Greenville Drive.
 He played 2023 with Greenville and the Portland Sea Dogs.
 After the season, he played in the Arizona Fall League.

 Entering the 2024 season, Hickey was ranked as the Red Sox' number 15 minor-league prospect by Baseball America.

-Liu Chih-jung
+John Holobetz

-Liu Chih-jung (劉致榮; born April 7, 1999) is a Taiwanese professional baseball pitcher in the Boston Red Sox organization.
+John Cole Holobetz (born July 31, 2002) is an American professional baseball pitcher in the Boston Red Sox organization.

-Liu was a shortstop and pitcher in high school.
-Due to a heavy pitching load in high school, his coaches at Chinese Culture University utilized his skills solely as a position player during his first season of collegiate baseball.
-He returned to pitching in 2019.